Mik1ll/LuaRenamer/README.md

 BitDepth
 AudioChannels
 SeriesInGroup
-LastEpisodeNumber  // Same as EpisodeNumber unless file is associated with multiple episodes
+LastEpisodeNumber  // Same as EpisodeNumber unless file is associated with multiple episodes.
+Last episode in first contiguous series of episode numbers
 ```

 #### Booleans